lpodo/portfolio2/README.md

 ### Brokers

 Each position can be tagged with a **broker** — useful when the same ticker is held at multiple brokerages and needs to be tracked separately.
-Brokers are managed as a dictionary (Settings → DICTIONARIES → BROKERS); set on a position via the dropdown in the Add or ✎ Edit form.
+Set on a position via the dropdown in the Add or ✎ Edit form; the list of brokers is a [dictionary](#dictionaries) like any other.

-**Default broker:** one entry in the dictionary is marked as default.
-To set the default, open Settings → BROKERS and click a broker name (a small `(default)` tag appears next to it).
+**Default broker:** one entry in the dictionary is marked as default, via the ● toggle in the brokers [dictionary modal](#dictionaries).
 When a position has no explicit broker set, `getPositionBroker(p)` substitutes the current default at read time — so changing the default reassigns every still-default position retroactively.
 The first broker added to an empty dictionary auto-becomes the default.

 **Default fallback:** if the stored default broker is later removed from the dictionary, positions referring to it fall back to the first remaining entry alphabetically.
 If the dictionary is empty (no brokers ever defined), positions without a `broker` field render under the literal label `default` in places that show one (e.g. aggregation subgroups).

-**Deletion guard:** a broker cannot be removed from the dictionary while any position still uses it explicitly — the delete attempt is rejected with a message listing the number of positions still referring to it.
-Reassign or delete those positions first.

 Brokers feed three downstream features: